 Ole Miss had barely caught their breath when the second half onslaught began.
 Jasmine Smith got things started with a three.
 Then Schwartz and Mulkey continued to add to the Rice advantage.
-There were key contributions from Smith, Sydne Wiggins, Hayley Swayze and Katelyn Crosthwait, but the tandem of Schwartz and Mulkey proved impossible for Ole Miss to overcome.
+There were key contributions from Smith, Sydne Wiggins, Haylee Swayze and Katelyn Crosthwait, but the tandem of Schwartz and Mulkey proved impossible for Ole Miss to overcome.

 The Rebels threatened, cutting their deficit to four points in the fourth quarter.
 But the Owls found that extra gear.
 Rice would hold on down the stretch, outscoring Ole Miss 71 to 58 to win the 2021 WNIT Championship.

 In her final career game as a Rice Owl, center Nancy Mulkey was magnificent.
 She scored 19 points, grabbed 12 rebounds and smacked seven blocks, one short of a season-high. .
 Ole Miss simply had no answer for her in the paint, and when they tried to key in on her, she’d funnel the ball to an open teammate.